tarwn/lessthandot-hugo/blogs/content/posts/2011-05-19-watch-all-the-tech-ed-north-america-2011-sql-server-videos.md

 Prash Shirolkar Database & Business Intelligence 300 – Advanced DBI328 Day 3 May 18, 2011 from 1:30PM to 2:45PM

-Deep dive into how and why to integrate SQL Server code-named “Denali” Reporting Services (SSRS) with SharePoint 2010,including an overview of the new claims-aware shared service architecture,IT experience,performance enhancements,and end user functionality.
+Deep dive into how and why to integrate SQL Server code-named "Denali" Reporting Services (SSRS) with SharePoint 2010,including an overview of the new claims-aware shared service architecture,IT experience,performance enhancements,and end user functionality.

 **[Microsoft SQL Server Analysis Services Design Challenges][37]**